 I avoid cooking with unnecessary oil and often initially try to make recipes without any.
 I philosophically subscribe to the “whole foods, plant-based” paradigm and I understand that oils do not have as much nutrition as whole food fats like nuts, seeds, avocado, coconut, etc.

 However, I’ve tried the whole “saute garlic and onions in vegetable broth” thing and I just don’t think it tastes good, and often don’t think the flavor of aromatics is successfully infused into the dish without any oil.
 For this reason, there’s almost always a little bit of oil in my soups, stews, and that sort of thing.

 The same goes for roasted vegetables.
 I don’t like the flavor and texture of most of them without just a hint of oil to help them caramelize.
 For other recipes, the reasons vary.
 Oil is necessary for my rice paper bacon to crisp up without burning.
-Oil is needed in many of my cookies and other desserts so that they’ll have the right texture after baking.
+Oil is needed in my vegan sugar cookies and other desserts so that they’ll have the right texture after baking.